laurentj/slimerjs/README.md

 It is a tool like [PhantomJs](http://phantomjs.org/), except that it runs Gecko instead of Webkit, and it is not (yet) natively headless.
-However, it can be headless with the use of xvfb under Linux or MacOS.
+However, it can be headless with the use of xvfb under Linux (but not on MacOS).

 SlimerJS provides the same API of PhantomJS.
 The current version of SlimerJS is highly compatible with PhantomJS 1.9.